Amish Sweet Bread Recipe

 - 1½ tbsp salt

-Heat water in a pot over moderate heat on the stove.
+Heat the water in a pot over moderate heat, then remove from the stove.

-Remove the pot from the heat and mix in the yeast, allowing it to sit for 10 minutes until activated.
+Stir in the yeast and let it sit for 10 minutes until foamy and activated.

-Lightly grease a bowl, place the dough inside and let it rise in a warm place for an hour.
+Lightly grease a bowl, place the dough inside, cover, and let it rise in a warm place for about 1 hour or until doubled in size.

-Punch down the dough and place each into a greased loaf pan.
+Punch down the dough, divide it evenly, and place into greased loaf pans.

-Meanwhile, preheat the oven to 350°F and bake for about 30 minutes or until golden brown and cooked through.
+Preheat the oven to 350°F (175°C).
+Bake for about 30 minutes or until the loaves are golden brown and sound hollow when tapped.

-Cool on a wire rack and brush tops with butter for a soft finish.
+Remove from the oven, cool on a wire rack, and brush the tops with butter for a soft finish.

 - If your yeast doesn’t foam after 10 minutes, it may be expired or your water was too hot or cold.